On the operator norm of a Hermitian random matrix with correlated entries: Proof of for Terms Involving Only 2-Cumulants

 The term obtained after the sum-in procedure is now tractable by recursive summation as illustrated in Examples~\ref{ex-nointindices} and~\ref{ex-intindices}.
 We give the algorithm below. \begin{itemize} \item[Step i] Identify the index $b_l$ in the sum with the smallest subscript~$l$.
-Whenever the index occurs both as a superscript of a vector and an argument, start the procedure with the 2-cumulant that involves $b_l$ as an argument.
-Otherwise, use an estimate similar to~\eqref{start-sum} with $a_1$ replaced by $b_l$ and start the procedure with the~2-cumulant that involves~$b_l$. \item[Step ii] Isolate the chosen~2-cumulant and perform the summation over the indices it involves similar to~\eqref{eq-ex-withvectors}.
-Whenever an index occurs both as a superscript of a vector and an argument in this step, carry out the summation for the 2-cumulant that involves the index as an argument and use the uniform bound~\eqref{uni-bound-vector} for the~vector. \item[Step iii] Repeat Step ii, i.e., identify the index $b_l$ in the remaining sum with the smallest $l$ and carry out Step ii for the 2-cumulant that involves $b_l$ as an argument until all summations have been performed. \end{itemize} Note in particular that the bounds obtained from Lemmas~\ref{red-rule-2-cumu} and~\ref{ext-red-rule-2-cumu} in Step ii follow~\eqref{CR}.
+After the rewriting and sum-in steps, $b_l$ occurs in exactly two 2-cumulants.
+We distinguish two cases: \begin{itemize} \item Whenever both $b_lb_{l+1}$ and $b_{l-1}b_l$ occur as index pairs in different 2-cumulants, apply an estimate similar to~\eqref{start-sum} with $b_l$ in place of $a_1$, and start the procedure with the~2-cumulant that involves the pair~$b_lb_{l+1}$. \item Whenever $b_l$ occurs as a superscript of a vector in one 2-cumulant and as an argument in another, start the procedure with the 2-cumulant that involves $b_l$ as an argument. \end{itemize} \item[Step ii] We distinguish two cases depending on the choice in Step i: \begin{itemize} \item Whenever the 2-cumulant does not involve any vectors, identify its four indices.
+Separate the summations over these indices from the remainder of the sum by estimating any occurrences of them in other 2-cumulants by a suitable maximum. \item Whenever the 2-cumulant involves vectors, identify the indices that either occur as the superscript of a vector or as arguments.
+Treat any summation over indices that appear as arguments similar to the first case, then consider the maximum for the remaining indices to isolate the term from the remainder of the sum~(see~\eqref{eq-ex-withvectors}). \end{itemize} Next, perform the summations that have been isolated using the uniform bound~\eqref{uni-bound-vector} for any vectors that appear.
+Note that all estimates obtained from Lemmas~\ref{red-rule-2-cumu} and~\ref{ext-red-rule-2-cumu} follow~\eqref{CR}, i.e., the final bound in each iteration reduces to a counting argument. \item[Step iii] Identify the index $b_{l'}$ in the sum which has the smallest subscript~$l'$ and carry out Step~ii for the 2-cumulant that involves $b_{l'}$ as an argument.
+Repeat the procedure until all summations have been carried out. \end{itemize}

+The above argument shows that all summations remaining after the rewriting and sum-in procedure follow~\eqref{CR}, possibly up to a factor of~$\sqrt{N}$ if a summation is added in Step~i.
+Hence, the claim follows by showing that~\eqref{CR} stays valid when the remaining summations as well as the factors~$N^{w_i}$ obtained from~\eqref{def-vector-t} are taken into account.
+First, observe that~${\|T^j\|\leq CN^j}$, while a matrix element of~$T^j$ is obtained by evaluating

+i.e., performing summations over~${2j-1}$ consecutive indices.
+Hence, these matrix elements yield a factor $\sqrt{N}$ more than prescribed by~\eqref{CR} if estimated trivially.
+Moreover, carrying out a rewriting step corresponding to Step II or III on the graph does not change this fact.
+Indeed, if the matrix elements of $M^{(1)}$ and~$M^{(2)}$ are obtained from carrying out~${2j_1-1}$ and~${2j_2-1}$ summations and the matrices are bounded by $CN^{j_1}$ and~$CN^{j_2}$ in norm, respectively, then